 What is Capacity Planning Strategy?

 Capacity planning strategy involves the process used to determine the resources manufacturers need to meet the demand for their products or services.
 The level of capacity directly relates to the amount of output in the form of goods and services manufacturers can produce to satisfy customer demand.

-The right capacity planning strategy can guide manufacturers on how much raw materials, equipment, labor, and investment in facilities need to be acquired over a period of time to meet the future demand over products.
+Capacity planning strategies can guide manufacturers on how much raw materials, equipment, labor, and investment in facilities need to be acquired over a period of time to meet the future demand over products.
 When there is a lack of capacity planning, customers’ needs are not served promptly and these customers may be lost to competition.

 A good capacity planning strategy helps adequately plan manufacturing resources.
 Excess capacity means the manufacturer’s money is being spent inefficiently, and this could have been invested elsewhere for a profit instead.
 On the other hand, low capacity implies the inability of the manufacturer to produce as per what the customer wants at a particular period of time.